A hybrid physics-informed neural network based multiscale solver as a partial differential equation constrained optimization problem: Conclusion

 \section{Conclusion}

-This paper focuses on the main structural properties of the learning-informed PDE-constrained optimization problem with the PINN component and the related hybrid multiscale solver, and discusses possible modelling perspectives.
-We anticipate that multiscale modelling can indeed benefit from hybridization with neural networks.
-Understanding how to integrate conventional multiscale methodologies and deep learning techniques is then crucial, and the PDE-constrained optimization setting seems particularly well-suited for such problems.
-In this regard, we have introduced our abstract two-scale coupling framework and the neural network-based upscaling approach as one of the applications to fill in the gap.
-Our neural upscaling problem then fits into the proposed abstract model for the specific choice of boundary conditions and isotropic materials.
-We show that incorporating coarse-scale information into optimization has the potential to enhance neural network training of the fine-scale component.
-However, selecting a suitable neural network architecture and developing an efficient optimization algorithm, aimed at enhancing accuracy while minimizing computational time, are both essential.
-This task requires taking into account recent advancements in PINNs and the field of (potentially non-smooth) PDE-constrained optimization.
-Our future research aims to develop hybrid coupling techniques along with efficient optimization algorithms to address more general multiscale problems, where homogenization theory results are generally unavailable, and other multiscale approximation techniques are generally inefficient.
+This paper focuses on the structural properties of a learning-informed PDE-constrained optimization problem with a PINN-based objective, resulting in a hybrid two-scale solver.
+Our approach integrates conventional multiscale methodologies and deep learning techniques, and the proposed PDE-constrained optimization setting seems particularly well-suited for this purpose.
+However, selecting a suitable neural network approximation scheme and developing an efficient optimization algorithm, aimed at enhancing accuracy while minimizing computational time, are both essential for further algorithmic developments.
+This task requires considering recent advancements in PINNs and the field of PDE-constrained optimization.
+For example, one may consider using non-smooth activation functions, introducing non-smoothness into the related PDE-constrained optimization.
+Such a setting challenges both the derivation of suitable stationarity conditions for the PDE-constrained multiscale approach and its numerical solution.
+A comprehensive investigation of such a setting, as well as the development of efficient optimization algorithms to address other problems, remain part of our future work in this area.